 Costa Rica is easily accessible, particularly if you live along the East Coast.
 Flights from Miami to San Jose take just three hours.
 Colombia is another popular option in the region.

 Dental prices are comparable to Mexican dental vacations, but Costa Rica offers more opportunities for a longer, relaxing stay in places like Playas del Coco and Tamarindo.
-You'll find the best choice of dentists in San Jose, though, so you might choose to get your teeth done there first before heading to the coast to recover.
+You'll find the best choice of dentists in San Jose, though, so you might choose to get dental work there first before heading to the coast to recover.
 Read more about dental tourism in Costa Rica.

 If you're after an even more exotic vacation, you could head to Thailand for dental work instead.
 Thailand has a long-established reputation for high-quality, low-cost dentistry.
 The cities of Bangkok and Phuket offer a wide range of dental clinics operating to international standards, but you can also get dental treatment in the smaller cities and tourist destinations.

 Next door to Thailand, the Philippines also has a thriving dental tourism industry.
-After getting your treatment in one of the larger cities like Manila or Davao, there are thousands of islands just waiting to be explored.
+After getting your treatment in one of the larger cities like Manila or Davao, there are thousands of islands just waiting for you to explore them.

 Many patients report that getting dental treatment in Thailand or the Philippines, including the cost of flights and accommodation for two or three weeks, is still cheaper than paying for just the dental care in their home country.
 Another destination that's gaining popularity among foreign patients is India, where many dentists speak English as their native language.